Interstate 70: Ohio

 I-70 enters Ohio just east of the interchange with US 40 at Richmond, Indiana.
 Immediately to the east of this border, travelers notice a unique teal-blue arch that spans the width of the freeway, with a "Welcome to Ohio" greeting sign above the eastbound lanes.
 A sign thanking travelers for visiting Ohio is mounted on the other side of the arch for westbound travelers.
 Continuing eastbound, I-70 intersects I-75 north of Dayton, followed by I-675 on the east side of Dayton.
-Springfield is the next city, site of Buck Creek State Park.
+Springfield is the next city, the site of Buck Creek State Park.

 I-70 then encounters Columbus.
-Columbus is bounded by I-270, and is roughly centered on the intersection of I-70 and I-71, which share the same asphalt through a notoriously congested 1.5 mi stretch locally known as the "South Innerbelt" or, more commonly, "The Split".
+Columbus is bounded by I-270 and is roughly centered on the intersection of I-70 and I-71, which share the same asphalt through a notoriously congested 1.5 mi stretch locally known as the "South Innerbelt" or, more commonly, "The Split".
 This stretch has I-71 concurrent with I-70, where I-71 enters and exits from opposite sides of I-70, causing traffic getting on I-70 from I-71 northbound to have to cross four lanes of I-70 traffic to continue on I-71.
 A similar issue is present for southbound I-71 traffic as well.
-The Split will be reconstructed within the next few years.
+The Split is being reconstructed ($1.4 billion) and is scheduled to be completed by mid-2026.
 I-670 connects John Glenn Columbus International Airport with I-270, I-71, and I-70.
 East of Columbus, I-70 passes through Zanesville and on to Cambridge, where it intersects I-77.
 Continuing on toward West Virginia, I-70 intersects I-470 just east of St. Clairsville.
-I-470 is primarily used for through traffic and to avoid The Festival of Lights traffic during the Christmas season.
+I-470 is primarily used for through traffic and to avoid The Winter Festival of Lights traffic during the Christmas season from Oglebay Park.
 In March 1995, a hole (from a former coal mine) opened up on the eastbound side of I-70 in Guernsey County near Old Washington and caused traffic to be rerouted onto US 40 between Old Washington and Cambridge for several months.

 West Virginia

 The portion of I-70 in West Virginia crosses the Ohio River at Wheeling and runs through the Wheeling Tunnel.
 I-70 has only one throughlane in each direction at the tunnel.
 A major interchange was planned but never completed on the east side of the Wheeling Tunnel.
-Upon merging with I-470, I-70 goes uphill toward Dallas Pike, West Virginia, This part of the road is called "Two Mile Hill", which is known locally for the many accidents at the bottom of the hill.
+Upon merging with I-470, I-70 goes uphill toward Dallas Pike.
+This part of the road is called "Two Mile Hill", which is known locally for the many accidents at the bottom of the hill.
 I-70 has brought major development in Ohio County, the only county the route passes through in West Virginia, in the past few years.
 On the north side of the highway, a former strip mine was developed into a retail area called The Highlands.
 This stretch of I-70 is the shortest that I-70 is in any state, traveling only 15 mi from the Ohio River to the Pennsylvania border.